Thank you from the bottom of my heart for supporting me here on Patreon and for reading this!

 true self love

 I have been obsessed with thinking and talking about true self love.
-True self love: accepting your core identity that has infinite worth - worthy of love and to be loved.
+True self love: accepting your core identity that has infinite worth - worthy to love and to be loved.
 True self love is unconditional.
 True self love extends out, because it doesn't exist out of scarcity.
 True self love is compassionate and forgiving.
 True self love doesn't confuse growth/motivation with constant self criticism.
 True self love can give love and empathy with no strings attached.
 True self love knows that self indulgence is emotional numbing and is not helpful.
 True self love knows when the word "health" is used to self harm.
 True self love is open and vulnerable.
 True self love cannot hold hate/oppression of others.
 True self love is political.
 True self love speaks up.
 True self love strives for deep peace.
 True self love is uncomfortable and will make others uncomfortable frequently.

 It makes me emotional thinking about how I've punished/ridiculed/shamed myself to the cost of not only myself but others.
 It also makes me SO hopeful how accepting that I have worth will have some sort of ripple affect, because I've felt that coming towards me from other people both personally and from afar.